 Hosting a repository¶

 The section on Flatpak Builder describes how to generate repositories.
-The resulting OSTree repository can be hosted on a web server for consumption by users.
+The resulting repository can be hosted on a web server for consumption by users.

-OSTree repositories use archive-z2, meaning that they contain a single file for each file in the application.
+Flatpak repositories use archive-z2, meaning that they contain a single file for each file in the application.
 This means that pull operations involve a lot of HTTP requests.
 Since new requests can be slow, it is important to enable HTTP keep-alive on the web server that is hosting your repository.

-OSTree supports something called static deltas.
+Flatpak supports something called static deltas.
 These are single files that contain all the data needed to go between two revisions (or from nothing to a revision).
 Creating such deltas will take up more space on the server, but will make downloads much faster.
 This can be done with the

-build-update-repo --generate-static-deltas option.
+flatpak build-update-repo --generate-static-deltas option.

 .flatpakrepo files are a convenient way to let users add a repository.
 These are simple description files which contain information about the repository.
 For example, the Flathub repo file looks like:

 [Flatpak Repo] Title=Flathub Url=https://dl.flathub.org/repo/ Homepage=https://flathub.org/ Comment=Central repository of Flatpak applications Description=Central repository of Flatpak applications Icon=https://dl.flathub.org/repo/logo.svg GPGKey=mQINBFlD2sABEADsiUZUO...